Windows and Linux dual boot problem

-After successfully installing Windows and Linux in dual boot mode, i had issues with mounting the windows partition or drive in linux.
-My objective is to access the windows partition or drive and its files on linux.
-The other way is not possible as windows doesn’t support linux file systems.
+After successfully installing Windows and Linux in dual boot mode, I had issues with mounting the windows partition e in Linux.
+My objective is to access the windows partition and its files on Linux.
+The other way is not possible as windows don’t support Linux file systems.

-The Problem: The windows partition or drive can be mounted on linux.
-The files in windows drive are accessed in read-only mode.
+The Problem: The windows partition can be mounted on Linux.
+The files in the windows drive are accessed in read-only mode.
 So it was not possible to create a new file/folder or modify the existing files/folders.
 This problem doesn’t solve even after changing the file/folder permissions using chmod or chown.
 The problem is because of the windows 10 operating system.

-The solution: In Windows 10, go to control panel.
-Open power options and disable the fast-boot mode.
+The solution: In Windows 10, go to the control panel.
+Open “power options” and select “what the power button does”.
+Now click on “Change settings that are currently unavailable” and uncheck “Turn on fast startup”.
 By default, the fast-boot mode is enabled in windows 10.
 This causes the problem.
-Due to this, when windows is shutdown, the state of the windows and file systems are locked and stored in a file and then shuts-down.
+Due to this, when windows is shut down, the state of the windows and its file systems are locked and stored in a file and then shut down.
 This is not a proper shutdown.
 This is kind of hibernate.
-Actually it is half hibernate and half shutdown.
+Actually, it is half hibernating and half shut down.
 As the file systems are locked, the windows file systems are not properly un-mounted before shutdown.
-This is a benefit to windows 10, as it enables to boot fastly.
-After disabling the fast-boot mode in windows 10, the files/folders on windows drive can be fully accessed in linux.
+This is a benefit to Windows 10, as it enables it to boot fastly.
+After disabling the fast-boot mode in windows 10, the files/folders on windows drive can be fully accessed in Linux.